How to optimize your Playwright web scrapers using code profiling

 The run function is much cleaner now.

-For paginating, we are currently clicking on the next button.
-If you look at the paginated URLs you can see that only the page number is changing.
+For paginating, you can click on the next button.
+If you look at the paginated URLs, you can see that only the page number is changing.

-We can create the pagination URL by changing the page number at the end.
-Example below:
+You can create the pagination URL by changing the page number at the end.
+An example is shown below:

 https://scrapeme.live/shop/page/{page_no}